Dental Career

 The Importance of Efficient Organizational Systems in a Dental Practice

 Dentists have a reputation as being a little “type A.” Organized, fastidious, and detail-oriented.
 You’d assume that a dental office organization would be a no-brainer.
 Surprisingly, inefficient organization systems are the bane of many dental practices.
-What sorts of organization systems should you focus on when building your practice or looking for a practice to join?
+What organization systems should you focus on when building your practice or looking for a practice to join?
 How can you make sure your systems are as efficient as possible?
-Community Dental Partners are experts in dental office organization and system implementation, and we have the keys to helping your office run as smoothly as possible!
+Community Dental Partners are experts in efficient organizational systems and implementation, and we have the keys to helping your office run as smoothly as possible!

 Challenges of Creating Efficient Organizational Systems

-Walk into any dental office and you’re surrounded by systems.
+Upon entering any dental office, systems surround you.
 From ordering materials to maintaining equipment to making appointments and billing for services, your dental practice lives and breathes with organizational systems.
 When they run well, at maximum efficiency, they’re almost invisible.
 But when they break down, it’s impossible not to notice!
 How can you ensure maximum efficiency so that your workday flows as smoothly as possible?

 What Are the Essential Organizational Systems in a Dental Practice?

-Whether you’ve found a path to practice ownership or you’ve joined an established practice, you may find yourself needing to build organizational systems to help your practice run.
-What are the essential areas for organizational systems, and how can you create better efficiency in each of them?
+Whether you’ve found a path to practice ownership or joined an established practice, you may need to build organizational systems to help your practice run.
+What are the essential areas for organizational systems, and how can you create better efficiency in each?

 The benefits of a well-organized dental practice start when patients walk in the door.
-From the flow of traffic in the reception area to how paperwork and appointments are handled, your patients will notice how your systems are running smoothly—or not—from their first contact with your office.
+From the traffic flow in the reception area to how paperwork and appointments are handled, your patients will notice how your systems are running smoothly—or not—from their first contact with your office.
 Efficient organizational systems help keep your schedule full without allowing your day to descend into double-booked chaos.
 A well-organized reception process will also help build trust with your patients; a poorly organized office comes off as unprofessional.
-Patients may doubt the validity of your treatment recommendations, and even your skill as a dentist, if your front desk has trouble keeping files straight!
+Patients may doubt the validity of your treatment recommendations and even your skill as a dentist if your front desk has trouble keeping files straight!

 Hygienist welcomes family back to the dental exam room.

 The importance of a well-organized office runs straight through the rest of the building as well.
 Sterilization is perhaps the most important clinical area to have solid systems in place.
 It requires everyone in the practice to work together with clear guidelines.
-Even a single missed step can spell disaster for your office and risk the health of your team and your patients.
+Even a missed step can spell disaster for your office and risk your team’s and your patients’ health.

 Each operatory needs its own way to stay organized.
-If each hygienist or assistant has a dedicated operatory, you may choose to leave it up to them to design a system that works best for their workflow.
+If each hygienist or assistant has a dedicated operatory, you may leave it up to them to design a system that works best for their workflow.
 However, it can also benefit everyone if materials are located in the same places from one operatory to the next.
-Either way, an organized operatory prevents issues such as cross-contamination, wasted materials, and damaged instruments.
+Either way, an organized operatory prevents cross-contamination, wasted materials, and damaged instruments.

-Non-clinical spaces also need to be well organized!
-Don’t forget to put systems in place to keep restrooms clean and well stocked.
+Ensure organization in non-clinical spaces!
+Don’t forget to put systems in place to keep restrooms clean and well-stocked.
 The refrigerator may need to be regularly cleaned out in the break room.
 Have you considered how your staff’s dirty scrubs will be laundered and how laundry will be managed?
-Take a careful look at your practice and think about where things could be better organized or run a little more smoothly.
+Carefully look at your practice and consider where things could be better organized or run more smoothly.
 You may be surprised!

 A movie theatre in a dental office.